fxjs-modules/orm/Readme.md

 In the end (or during the process..) you can call:
 - `.countSync()` if you just want to know how many items there are;
 - `.getSync()` to retrieve the list;
-- `.saveSync()` to save all item changes.
+- `.save()` to save all item changes.

 #### Conditions

-Conditions are defined as an object where every key is a property (table column).
+Conditions are defined as an object where every key is a property (collection column).
 All keys are supposed to be concatenated by the logical `AND`.
 Values are considered to match exactly, unless you're passing an `Array`.
 In this case it is considered a list to compare the property with.